jako-ry/ecommerce-pattern-library/README.md

-# Egg
+# Project Description

-**Version 1.0.0**

-Egg is a website that only sells stickers and pins of the character Egg.
+Egg is an e-commerce website that sells merchandise of the character Egg.

-This website is made to sell Egg merchandise.
+---

+## Content

+This website only sells stickers and pins.

 ---